zuozhenggh/learning-library/oci-library/oci-hol/oci-datascience/common/orm-solution-hub-setup.md

 * Use the Oracle Resource Manager Solution Hub to create a stack
 * Become familiar with the options available to configure a tenancy to work with the Data Science service.
 * Apply a stack to create the policies, groups, dynamic groups, VCN, subnet, and other resources need to access the Data Science service.
-* Destroy a stack is the stack fails to be applied.
+* Destroy a stack if the stack fails to be applied.

 ### Prerequisites